 London-Tilbury cruise terminal

-Most (all large) cruise liners to London UK dock at Port Tilbury - on the River Thames' north bank.
-Smaller ships may dock at the London City's "Greenwich Pier" (located near to the "Cutty Sark for Maritime Greenwich" and close to the Greenwich railway station).
+Most (all large) cruise liners to London UK dock at Port Tilbury - on River Thames' north bank.
+Smaller ships may dock at the London City's "Greenwich Tier" terminal (located near to the "Cutty Sark for Maritime Greenwich" and close to the Greenwich railway station).
 Greenwich Tier is a pontoon in River Thames.
 Tender boats are used to ferry passengers between the boat and the pier.
 The Pier is on-shore, and is where the Thames Clippers (London City's river bus service on Thames) and various other water taxis and riverboats dock.

 Tilbury London Cruise Terminal